 Help clients take a long-term view to protect family wealth during divorce.Divorce can derail family wealth and affect generations far beyond just one couple.Even those who are not divorcing or contemplating divorce—including those beginning prenuptial planning—could benefit from knowing what’s at stake in the event of a divorce, be it their own or that of a business partner, parent, sibling, or descendent.

-Learn about the new tax treatment of alimony and other considerations.
-The new tax act changes the tax treatment of alimony for both the payer and the recipient.For divorces finalized prior to January 1, 2019, this new tax treatment will not apply and will be grandfathered under the rules of the prior law.It is important to review your settlement agreement in light of these tax law changes, and consider modification of an existing agreement if appropriate.
+Learn about the tax treatment of alimony in a divorce and other considerations.
+The 2017 tax act changed the tax treatment of alimony for both the payer and the recipient.For divorces finalized prior to January 1, 2019, this new tax treatment does not apply and is grandfathered under the rules of the prior law.It is important to review your settlement agreement in light of today’s current tax laws, and consider modification of an existing agreement if appropriate.

 Seize the opportunity to make the most of your estate plan.
 As with any change in tax legislation, the Tax Cuts and Jobs Act of 2017 gives rise to valuable estate planning opportunities.The new tax law serves as a good reminder to review your estate plan to be sure that it is consistent with your current goals and is flexible to promote tax efficiency under today’s tax laws.